 2. Hazard and risk assessment

-The BRC Global Standard requires the development of a product safety plan covering the services/operations that the company manages or specifies.
-This is based on the principles of hazard and risk analysis (commonly known as HACCP in the food industry) and must be documented, comprehensive, fully implemented and maintained
+The BRC Global Standard requires the development of a product safety plan covering the services/operations the company manages or specifies.
+This is based on the principles of hazard and risk analysis (commonly known as HACCP in the food industry) and must be documented, comprehensive, fully implemented and maintained.

 3. Product safety and quality management system